jr-527/dice-script/README.md

 ## Installation

 Download the repository to your computer.
-Make sure that your Python installation has matplotlib and numpy, and that you're running Python 3.3 or above.
+Make sure that your Python installation has matplotlib and numpy, and that you're running a fairly modern version of Python.
 This repository uses code written in C to speed up a few operations.
 I have provided compiled 64 bit .dll and .so files that work on my version of Windows 11 and Ubuntu through WSL2.
 If they don't work properly on your machine, my Python code falls back to a marginally slower Python implementation and prints a line saying as much on startup.

 ## Usage